 - For RTC according to TS 26.113 [7] specifies a configuration for the Media Client to assist in establishing interactive connectivity with other RTC session participants.

 Service Access Information additionally includes configuration information to allow the Media Session Handler to invoke procedures for dynamic policy (see clause 5.3.3), network assistance (clause 5.3.4), QoE metrics reporting (clause 5.3.5) and consumption reporting (clause 5.3.6).

+To support dynamic policy instantiation, Service Access Information shall include a Policy Template Binding for each Policy Template provisioned in the applicable Provisioning Session (see clause 5.2.7.1) populated as follows:

+- The externalReference property shall be populated from the externalReference property of the corresponding Policy Template.

+- The policyTemplateId property shall be populated from the policyTemplateId property of the corresponding Policy Template.

+- The pduSetMarking property shall be present and set true if any member of the qoSSpecifictions array of the corresponding Policy Template has a pduSetMarking property set true.

+- The bdtWindows property shall be populated with a forward schedule of Background Data Transfer windows based on the bdtSpecification property of the corresponding Policy Template (if provisioned) and/or based on interactions between the Media AF and the PCF/NEF as specified in clause 5.5.3.

+- If the l4SEnablementPreference property is present and set to true in a Policy Template to indicate that ECN marking for L4S functionality is preferred when it is instantiated, the corresponding Policy Template Binding shall include the l4SEnablementPreference flag set to the same value if the 5G System supports ECN marking for L4S.

+- If the qoSMonitoringConfiguration property is present in a Policy Template to indicate that QoS monitoring functionality is preferred when it is instantiated, the corresponding Policy Template Binding shall include the qoSMonitoringEnablementPreference flag set to true if the 5G System supports QoS monitoring feature.

+NOTE: Before distributing the Service Access Information to the Media Session Handler, the Media AF may query the supported features with 5G System as described in clause 6.6.2 of TS 29.500 [30].

 If an Edge Resources Configuration with client-driven management (EM_CLIENT_DRIVEN) is provisioned in the applicable Provisioning Session (see clause 5.2.6), the Media AF shall convey a Client Edge Resources Configuration to the Media Session Handler as part of the Service Access Information it provides at reference point M5.